Septic Tank Design | Septic Tank Construction & Maintenance

 Definition of Septic Tank

-A well-maintained septic system is odour-free and requires less emptying.
+A well-maintained septic system is odor-free and requires less emptying.

 In addition, it should last for decades with no problems.